 Further information about our published poets appears largely on the pages dedicated to their collections in print.
 Several of our published poets have separate websites which are accessible from links on their Templar pages on this website.

 Publication & Awards Information

-- Royalties are payable on sales of books pursuant with the terms of each Publishing Agreement
+Royalties are payable on sales of books pursuant with the terms of our standard Publishing Agreement

 Pamphlet and Collection Poets are supported in developing live events and readings which develop audiences and a readership for their work

 Pamphlet and Collection poets are offered launch events at the Derwent Poetry Festival and other locations which are appropriate to each author and the transmission of their work